oblac/jodd-site/content/doc/beanutil.md

 ## BeanUtilBean

-`BeanUtil` is just a static delegate class to default `BeanUtilBean` instance.
-Therefore, it is possible to change behavior of `BeanUtil` as well as to change the default type conversion rules.
+`BeanUtil` is just an intreface. `BeanUtilBean` is the class that contains all the logic.
+You can create your variant of bean utilities and share it in your code.
+It should be thread-safe.

 ## BeanCopy